Astra Theme Review Summary

 In the earlier versions of the Astra theme, you could only use custom code for your layouts, which could be a turn-off for lay users.
 But now the Astra theme supports your favorite page builder like Elementor for creating the design of your choice.

 But this isn’t all.
-You can now even use the default WordPress block editor for creating custom layouts.
+You can now even use the WordPress block editor for creating custom layouts.
 Can it get better than this?

 Once you have created the custom layout, you can display it in practically any location on your website.